pyaneers/Gomokubot_Logic/README.md

 - As a developer, I like to transfer server data using json format
 - As a developer, I like to store results to the database so that computer can learn from previous games

+### Workflow

+Fractalkine workflow;  major level: squad, minor level: pairs, patch level: single.
+Conflict will be handled in the thunderdome, AKA the whiteboard.

 ##### Branching:

 Deployment: final product<br>